Demi-urge/menace_sandbox/docs/prompt_evolution_logger.md

-# Prompt Evolution Memory
+# Prompt Evolution Logger

-`PromptEvolutionMemory` persists structured records for prompt experiments so that optimisation tools can learn from past executions.
-Each call to `log_prompt` writes a JSON object to either a success or failure log, allowing subsequent runs to analyse what formatting strategies yield the best return on investment (ROI).
+`PromptEvolutionLogger` persists structured records for prompt experiments so that optimisation tools can learn from past executions.
+Each call to `log` writes a JSON object to either a success or failure log, allowing subsequent runs to analyse what formatting strategies yield the best return on investment (ROI).

 ## Log format

 Entries are appended to line-delimited JSON files.
-Successful executions are written to `prompt_memory_success.jsonl` while failures go to `prompt_memory_failure.jsonl`.
+Successful executions are written to `prompt_success_log.json` while failures go to `prompt_failure_log.json`.

 ```json
 {